baudm/parseq/README.md

 An [interactive Gradio demo](https://huggingface.co/spaces/baudm/PARSeq-OCR) hosted at Hugging Face is available.
 The pretrained weights released here are used for the demo.

 ### Installation
-Tested on Python 3.9.
-Requires PyTorch >= 1.10.
+Requires Python 3.7 and PyTorch 1.10 or newer.
+Tested on Python 3.9 and PyTorch 1.10.
 ```bash
 $ pip install -r requirements.txt
 $ pip install -e .